bryanburgers/blog-content/cross-compile-rust-from-arm-to-x86-64.md

 It’s 2020.
 The world is abuzz with, well – _waves hand_ – all this.
 But it's
-also abuzz with [ARM]: Apple is moving their Mac line to Apple Silicon, Amazon has been been touting their Gravaton2-based infrastructure, Cloudflare is said to be going all ARM on their edge nodes.
+also abuzz with [ARM]: Apple is moving their Mac line to Apple Silicon, Amazon has been been touting their Gravaton2-based infrastructure, Cloudflare is said to be going all ARM on their edge nodes, and the [world's fastest supercomputer is built on ARM][supercomputer].

 For a long time, I – and I think many others – held the idea that [x86-64] is for heavy workloads and ARM is for the "little stuff" like embedded systems and